Divorce Laws in Virginia

 When is a Divorce Final in Virginia?

-If all legal requirements are met, a judge will enter the Final Order of Divorce either:
+A divorce is final after a judge signs the Final Order Divorce.
+If all legal requirements are met, a judge will sign the Final Order of Divorce either:

 - At an ore tenus Hearing